Gokhale Institute of Politics and Economics: Research

 The major research areas of the institute, developed over the years through financial assistance from various sources, are agricultural economics, population studies, economic history, input–output analysis for planning and development, microeconomics, macroeconomics, monetary economics, financial economics, public economics, international economics and the study of economics of East European countries.

 In the early years, the research activities were financed through assistance from various ministries and public funding agencies including the government of Maharashtra and private foundations like the Sir Dorabji Tata Trust.
 In 1954, the Union Ministry of Food and Agriculture established the Agro-Economic Research Centre of the institute.
-During the early fifties, the Rockefeller Foundation made a substantial grant, spread over years, for the conduct of a research programme in rural demography.
+During the early fifties, the Rockefeller Foundation made a substantial grant, spread over years, for the conduct of a research program in rural demography.
 The Union Ministry of Health also gave grants for conducting some specific demographic studies in 1954–57; and in 1964, the ministry decided to strengthen and expand the research work on population by financing on a continuing basis a Population Research Centre as an integral part of the institute.
 Ford Foundation gave a very generous financial assistance for more than a decade beginning with the year 1956.
 Later on, the Ford Foundation, in co-operation with the Planning Commission, provided a separate grant for research and training in the areas of planning and development, mainly devoted to input–output studies.
-In 1962, the University Grants Commission (UGC) recognised the institute as a Centre of Advanced Study in Agricultural Economics to start with and later, in 1964, as a Centre of Advanced Study in Economics.
-In 1977, the UGC, as a part of its Area Studies Programme, established at the Institute a Centre of Study of Economics of East European Countries.
+In 1962, the University Grants Commission (UGC) recognized the institute as a Centre of Advanced Study in Agricultural Economics to start with and later, in 1964, as a Centre of Advanced Study in Economics.
+In 1977, the UGC, as a part of its Area Studies Program, established at the Institute a Centre of Study of Economics of East European Countries.
 In the same year, the Reserve Bank of India instituted a chair in finance at the institute.

-The Centre for Sustainable Development was established within the Institute on 1st January 2023.
+The Centre for Sustainable Development was established within the Institute on 1 January 2023.
 The Centre is engaged in research that identifies solutions to real-world challenges in India with an evidence-based approach for equitable, inclusive, and sustainable growth.
-The Centre is working on several research areas and has ongoing projects like the Mission Sahyadriand human-wildlife conflict.
+The Centre is working on several research areas and has ongoing projects like the Mission Sahyadri and human-wildlife conflict.

 Teaching

-Although GIPE was primarily a research institute, it was recognised as an institution for higher learning in the field of economics, and it awarded MA, MPhil and PhD degrees in Economics under recognition from the University of Mumbai from 1930 to 1949.
-With the establishment of the University of Pune in 1949, GIPE became a constituent recognised institution of the University of Pune until 1993.
+Although GIPE was primarily a research institute, it was recognized as an institution for higher learning in the field of economics, and it awarded MA, MPhil and PhD degrees in Economics under recognition from the University of Mumbai from 1930 to 1949.
+With the establishment of the University of Pune in 1949, GIPE became a constituent recognized institution of the University of Pune until 1993.
 Keeping in view its professional standing and scope for further development, the Government of India, on recommendation of the University Grants Commission, declared GIPE as ‘Deemed University’ from 9 May 1993.